Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card on the far right represents the object being viewed, be it an idea, relationship, or the self.
-Knight of Tomes (The Ponape Scriptures): The essence of fire, such a great conflagration.
+Click for DetailsThe card not shown but at the center of the cross, represents the atmosphere surrounding the central issue.
+Knight of Rods: The essence of fire, such a great conflagration.
 One filled with vitality and passion for life.
 A sexy and exciting person, daring in their actions, cocky in their attitude, and utterly without fear.
 Absolute sincerity, coupled with violent emotions that swing wildly from one extreme to another.
 Boundless creativity and lust for a change of both pace and place.
 The rapid approach, or more likely departure, of something that sets your world ablaze.
 Often suggests travel or escape.